 Every Stanford graduate student is expected to work closely with a faculty advisor.
 Advisors assist students in planning a program of study to meet degree requirements.
 Students are also encouraged to seek out mentors in addition to their formal faculty advisor.

 Successful advising and mentoring relationships are characterized by clear expectations, open communication, and a willingness to resolve problems.
 The programs and resources below can facilitate productive relationships between graduate students and their advisors and mentors.

 Setting Expectations and Resolving Conflicts with Your Advisor Workshop

 Sitting down together to discuss and set expectations is an excellent way to create a solid foundation for both students and advisors.
 How to broach such a conversation, however, can be tricky.
 In this quarterly workshop, students will learn an interest-based approach to setting expectations and preparing for difficult conversations.

-A three-session workshop focuses on simple principles and guidelines that, once learned, can make the process of managing others enjoyable and effective, and help you succeed in whatever career path you choose.
+A three-session workshop focussing on simple principles and guidelines that, once learned, can make the process of managing others enjoyable and effective, and help you succeed in whatever career path you choose.